openshift-knative/docs/versions/v060/knative-eventing-v060-OCP-41.md

 ![ESO Namespaces Default](/images/knative_eventing_namespaces_default.png)

-> **NOTE:** The Operator Lifecycle Manager will install the operator in all namespaces.
+> **NOTE:** The Operator Lifecycle Manager (OLM) will install the operator in all namespaces.
 The installation will create the `knative-eventing` namespace.

 5. Confirm the subscription for the installation operator, by viewing the **Subscription Overview**.
 The **UPGRADE STATUS** will update from `1 installing` to `1 installed`.